|

 In July he won both heats of the Royal Plate at

-Nottingham, beating Mr. Atkinson's bay colt Sampson, Mr.
+Nottingham, beating Mr Atkinson's bay colt Sampson, Mr

-Shepherd's Foreigner (b c 1724 Howe's Persian) and two
+Shepherd's Foreigner (b c 1724 Howe's

-others who were distanced in the first heat.
-In August
+in the first heat.
+In August he again won

-he again won both heats of the Royal Plate at York,
+both heats of the Royal Plate at York,

-beating Sir M. Wyvill's Scarborough Colt (bl c 1724
+beating Sir M Wyvill's Scarborough Colt (bl c 1724

-Tifter), Mr. Brewster's chestnut colt Little-thought-of,
+Tifter), Mr Brewster's chestnut colt Little-thought-of,

-Mr. Henley’s Salisbury Steeple (ch c 1724
+Mr Henley’s Salisbury Steeple (ch c 1724

 Almanzor)

 and Lord James Cavendish’s Young Mountain.
-At the end of

-August yet again he won both heats of the Royal Plate at
+heats of the Royal Plate at Lincoln, beating

-Lincoln, beating Sir M. Wyvill's Scarborough Colt who
+Sir M Wyvill's Scarborough Colt who was

 grey colt Better-Luck [ex-True Blue] who was distanced.